Enrique Ros

 Enrique Emilio Ros y Pérez (1924 – April 10, 2013) was a Cuban-American businessman, author, and activist opposed to Cuban president Fidel Castro.

 Early life

 Enrique Ros was born in 1924 in Cienfuegos, Cuba.
+He left the island for the United States shortly after the Cuban Revolution and settled in the Miami area, where he became active in the Cuban exile community.

 Career

-Ros hosted radio shows on U.S. government station Radio y Televisión Martí, which broadcasts exclusively to Cuba.
+Ros hosted radio shows on Radio y Televisión Martí, a U.S. government-funded broadcaster aimed at Cuba.
 He was a strong advocate of retaining the United States embargo against Cuba.
 He was the author of Revolucion de 1933 en Cuba.
+He is also a Bay of Pigs veteran and historian of the exile struggle.

 Personal life

 Ros was married to Amanda Adato (1926–2011) and they had two children, Enrique Jr. "Henry" and retired U.S. Representative Ileana Ros-Lehtinen, and four grandchildren: Jennifer and Katherine Ros, and Patricia and Rodrigo Lehtinen.

-Death

 Ros died on April 10, 2013, in a South Miami, Florida hospital from respiratory complications.
 He was 89.